 Have you ever wondered which bread maker is best?

-Preaching the virtues of a bread machine, like I did a couple weeks ago, is almost as easy as eating this Honey Whole Wheat Bread.
-On the other hand, advising people which machine they should buy is not so easy when you consider all the choices available.
+Preaching the virtues of a bread machine as I did a couple of weeks ago, is almost as easy as eating this Honey Whole Wheat Bread.
+On the other hand, advising people which bread maker they should buy is not so easy when you consider all the choices available.

 If you like to wake up or come home to bread dough raised and ready to shape, pay attention to the timer.
 Nearly all machines have a timer on the various mix and bake cycles, but I like a timer on the DOUGH cycle because I ALMOST NEVER bake in my machine.

 It’s possible to manually calculate when to set the timer on a bake cycle.
 However, you must arrive at just the right moment to pull the bread out of the machine.
 Otherwise, it will preheat and bake the bread.

 Considering I’m not the best at math, the hand-calculated method doesn’t always work.
 More than once, I’ve walked into my house to the smell of a loaf of baked pizza dough.
 Ugh!

 In the event you are home most of the time, you may not need or care about a timer.